AsombaChinonso/Django-test/README.md

 # Django-test
-This is a test application for this github class
+This is a test application for this github class.

+Thank you